EricSchles/book_tools/shortform.md

 ###A quick note on installation

-A lot of the tools we'll be using throughout this book will rely on pip, so we'll download and install that now.
+A lot of the tools we'll be using throughout this text will rely on pip, so we'll download and install that now.
 From time to time we'll need python packages that don't have working pip repos (at the time of this writing) and so alternatives will be presented for those libraries.

 To get pip head over to [get-pip.py](https://bootstrap.pypa.io/get-pip.py) simply save the file as get-pip.py.
 The run sudo python get-pip.py (on ubuntu or mac) or run python get-pip.py with a administrator rights (on windows).

 #Section 1 - Working With Data For Non-Profits And Government

 The biggest problem facing government agencies and non-profits today is data.
 These problems stem from cleaning, storing, maintaining and sometimes even accessing this data.
-Lots of entities have been slow to the technology revolution and often they don't have basic functionality like search.
-Much of the data government deals with is either trapped in emails, pdfs, word documents, or pictures.
-This means these documents are not searchable and aren't easily capable of becoming searchable.
+Lots of entities have been slow to the technology revolution and often they don't even have basic functionality like search.
+Much of the data government deals with is either trapped in emails, pdfs, word documents, or pictures, and thus unsearchable.
 Of course, many, many solutions exist to this problem, but often times getting such a solution installed is a herculean task, taking many many years.
-Therefore writing your own solution is usually going to be faster.
-This type of task addresses our first strategy to being effective in government, hack around obstacles.
+Therefore, writing your own solution is usually going to be faster.
+This type of task addresses our first strategy to being effective in government: hack around obstacles.

-For whatever reason, I've found that government administrators are much more comfortable with having python on their machines than a given open source technology.
+For whatever reason, I've found that government administrators are much more comfortable with having the python language on their machines than a open source programs or tools like Gephi.
 My guess is this is a mix of fear and misunderstanding of open source technology in general, but I can't be sure exactly why.
 In any event, I've found myself waiting months or even sometimes being told a flat out 'No!' to installing specific open source projects.
 And therefore, I've had to come up with my own solutions to many well solved problems.
 This certainly isn't the case for every government institution or non-profit, but from what I understand talking to other technical colleagues across local government, it seems to be more the rule than the exception.

-The intention of this chapter is to give you methods of hacking around such artifical obstacles as access to data that is already publicly available, search across data, poorly formed data, and data trapped in images.
-We'll address these obstacles with the following tools:
+Some specific obstacles we'll be hacking around are: getting access to data your organization is already open sourcing and getting data out of PDFs.

 * Web Scraping
 * Turning PDFs into CSVs
-* Data Cleaning Techniques
-	* Named Entity Resolution with Machine Learning
-* Optical Character Recognition

 ##Web Scraping